Michelwas97/MirandasVerhalen/README.md

 3. [Add feedback & testing the UI](#).
 3. [Conduct code review](#).

+---

+## Project Process
+### Week 1

+For the first week I first started sketching the happy flow using the [User Story](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/storytelling.md) I chose.
+While doing this I noticed I needed a landing page area and then a collection of story's which would be clickable to speak out the story writting inside them.

+After sketching out I started researching the API that was connected to the [User Story](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/storytelling.md),
 <!-- Add a link to your live demo in Github Pages 🌐-->

 <!-- ☝️ replace this description with a description of your own work -->